 Dr. Joseph Leventhal’s quest began in medical school, where he learned that transplanted organs do not last forever.
 For more than 25 years, Dr. Leventhal pursued what he calls “the holy grail” of the organ transplant medicine: a way to influence the body to accept a foreign organ while sparing the recipient years of serious and potentially fatal side effects associated with required anti-rejection drugs.

-During his tenure as Director of Kidney and Pancreas Transplant Programs at Northwestern University Feinberg School of Medicine, Dr. Leventhal conducted groundbreaking research on alternative therapies that could reduce or eliminate the need for lifelong immunosuppressive drug therapy following organ transplantation.
-Through extensive research, Dr. Leventhal and his colleagues discovered a particular subpopulation of T regulatory cells (known as Tregs) that would suppress immune responses.
+During his tenure as Director of Kidney and Pancreas Transplant Programs at Northwestern University Feinberg School of Medicine, Dr. Leventhal conducted groundbreaking research on alternative therapies that could reduce or eliminate the need for life-long immunosuppressive drug therapy following organ transplantation.
+Through extensive research, Dr. Leventhal and his colleagues discovered a particular subpopulation of T cells (known as Tregs) that would suppress immune responses.

-A method was developed for isolating and expanding a patient’s own T regulatory immune cells in the laboratory.
-After a transplant procedure, a patient would be infused with their own immune cells, theoretically, giving their bodies the ability to self-regulate their immune systems after transplant, thereby, drastically reducing or potentially eliminating the need for sub-optimal and expensive immunosuppressive drugs.
+A method was developed for isolating and expanding a patient’s own regulatory T immune cells in the laboratory.
+After a transplant procedure, a patient would be infused with their own immune cells, theoretically giving their bodies the ability to self-regulate their immune systems after transplant, thereby drastically reducing or potentially eliminating the need for sub-optimal and expensive immunosuppressive drugs.

-Building on the possibilities of Dr. Leventhal’s research, TRACT Therapeutics, Inc. was created to formalize a regulatory pathway and clinical plan, build the infrastructure of an operating company, develop a commercialization plan and deliver this breakthrough therapy to patients.
-All members of the TRACT Therapeutics team are dedicated to the scientific, medical and commercial success of Dr. Leventhal’s vision to create immune tolerance.
+Building on the possibilities of Dr. Leventhal’s research, TRACT Therapeutics, Inc. was created to formalize a regulatory pathway and clinical plan, build the infrastructure of an operating company, develop a commercialization plan, and deliver this breakthrough therapy to patients.
+All members of the TRACT Therapeutics team are dedicated to the scientific, medical, and commercial success of Dr. Leventhal’s vision to create immune tolerance.